rened/DeclarativePackages.jl/README.md

 The packages are actually installed in `$HOME/.julia/declarative/HASH/v0.x`, where `HASH` is the md5 hash over the contents of the `DECLARE` file.

-In addition to `JULIA_PKGDIR` Julia's `LOAD_PATH` is set to include the `src` and `modules` subdirectories of where `jdp` was invoked.
-The first is handy when working on a module while the second is a great place to put any git submodules.
+In addition to `JULIA_PKGDIR` Julia's `LOAD_PATH` is set to include the `src`, `modules` and `submodules` subdirectories of where `jdp` was invoked.
+The first is handy when working on a module while the second or third are a great places to put any git submodules.

 Hard links are used for packages at the same commit, resuling in very little disc space used in `$HOME/.julia/declarative`.
 You can delete that directory without ill-effect at any time, `jdp` will re-install packages as needed on the next invokation.